 “We have no intention of returning to glyphosate,” says councillor Wesley Harcourt, cabinet member for the environment, Hammersmith & Fulham Council

-Other councils say use of the herbicide is under review, with nine councils specifically stating they are seeking to reduce their use of glyphosate and others trialling alternative approaches.
+Other councils say use of the herbicide is under review, with nine councils specifically stating that they are seeking to reduce their use of glyphosate and others are trialling alternative approaches.

 In March 2019, a federal jury in the US found that use of the glyphosate-based weedkiller Roundup had been “a substantial factor” in causing the cancer of a California former school groundskeeper in the second high-profile ruling to link Roundup with non-Hodgkin’s lymphoma.